open-marketplace-applications/anna/README.md

 # ANNA

-> A Nice Network Application
+> A Next Network Application

 ## Introduction
 This is an implementation of a decentralized eCommerce Platform written in Rust.